- What is high school Dual Enrollment?

 - Official copies of High School transcript with ACT scores noted.

 - Payment for Dual Enrollment courses is required when submitting course roster and student paperwork by the required deadline.
-Submit one check/purchase order for $100 per student (for each course), payable to PRCC.
+Submit one check/purchase order for $40 per credit hour per student, payable to PRCC.

 Q: Who teaches high school Dual Enrollment classes?